 - What are your academic parameters?

-Consult the University Handbook entry for your subject (either AGRI20024, AGRI90076, AGRI90078 or VETS30028) to determine the required hours and assessment details.
-Your internship must be related to your area of study, but agriculture is a very broad term, so there is quite a lot of flexibility here.
+Consult the University Handbook entry for your subject (either AGRI30041, AGRI90076, AGRI90078 or VETS30028) to determine the required hours and assessment details.
+Your internship must be related to your area of study, however, as 'agriculture' is a very broad term, there is quite a lot of flexibility here.
 Think about your major, your career aspirations and what relevant experience you currently possess.